prakhar-avasthi/Byzantine-Chain-Replication/README.md

 4. 	command_list.add(command[value%4])

-# BUGS AND LIMITATIONS.  a list of all known bugs in and limitations of your code.
+## BUGS AND LIMITATIONS.  a list of all known bugs in and limitations of your code.

-# CONTRIBUTIONS.
+## CONTRIBUTIONS.
-1. Prakhar Avasthi
+1. Prakhar Avasthi (@github/prakhar-avasthi)
-	-**Responsibilities:**
+   - **Responsibilities:**
      - Implemented Initial Client, Olympus, Replica Processes and their communication.
      - Implemented Sending operations from Client to Replica and performing dictionary operation at Replica.
      - Implemented Sending of result from Tail Replica to Client.
      - Implemented Timeouts modules in Client and Replica.
      - Implemented Retransmition of operation on Client timeout.
      - Implemented sending cached result, error, forward request by replica on retransmit.
      - Implemented PseudoRandom Workload generation Algorithm.

-2. Rajat Jain
+2. Rajat Jain (@github/jainraj91)
-	-**Responsibilities:**
+   - **Responsibilities:**
      - Implemented initial required class files.
      - Implemented parsing config file.
      - Implemented Implemented generating result hash and Signing of order and result statement at Client.
      - Implemented forward and result Shuttle creation.
      - Implemented shuttle propagation and validation at Replica.
      - Implemented Checking of signatures and hashes of Result proof in Client and Replica.
      - Implemented Fault injection triggers and failures.

 #MAIN FILES.